 AVPN-approved pizzaiolo Lee Carroll has taught his daughter Jorja the tricks of the trade at this family-run restaurant in the heart of Cronulla.
 It’s the pizza that provides comfort here, but the designed-to-share menu has something to please everyone, making it a top spot to celebrate a milestone or meet up with the extended family.
 Purists will appreciate the Napoli-style pizza and know to order the eponymously named margherita, which arrives swirled with San Marzano tomatoes and topped with basil and melted circles of fior di latte. qmos.com.au

 Watch the sun fade out and the lights of the Sutherland Shire blink on.
 Head out for a pre - dinner drink or night cap.
-Start at the Blind Bear -- Cronulla's first small bar -- then connect the dots between a few of the Shire's best bars -- from Papa J's, Next Door, Apres Beach by the Pines, Croydon Lane Wine and Tapas Bar, Cony's Cronulla presented by Grind Espresso and Baker Lane in Cronulla up to the Black Swan Wine Bar in Caringbah then The Snug in Gymea.
+Start at the Blind Bear -- Cronulla's first small bar -- then connect the dots between a few of the Shire's best bars -- from Papa J's, Next Door, Apres Beach by the Pines, Croydon Lane Wine and Tapas Bar in Cronulla, up to the Black Swan Wine Bar in Caringbah then The Snug in Gymea.

 If you feel like cooking up a storm yourself, check out these three local cooking schools.
 Head to Regina Della Pasta to make beautiful fresh pasta and package it up with a spritz on the side , The Village Cooks focus on a broader italian cuisine, including pastry making, handmade pasta, preserving and seasonal Italian home-style cooking and Sutherland Shire Cooking School who run classes for beginners through to experienced chefs, teaching up to date culinary food trends.